DerSarco/appwrite-example/readme.md

 ![image](./readmeimg/10.png)

-AppWrite recommend us this piece of code to start building our application but we are going to skip this because in this application we will work in a different way with this recommendation.
+AppWrite recommend us this piece of code to start building our application but we are going to skip this because in this repository we will work in a different way with this piece of code.

 ![image](./readmeimg/11.png)